• 7 min read

 A Fairer System for All Drivers

-By linking road contributions to actual usage rather than fuel type, the kilometer road tax spreads costs more evenly across all drivers.
+By linking road contributions to actual usage rather than fuel type, the kilometre road tax spreads costs more evenly across all drivers.

-How the Kilometer Road Tax Applies to Rental Cars
+How the Kilometre Road Tax Applies to Rental Cars

-While the kilometer road tax is based on distance driven, rental car companies in Iceland can choose how they implement it.
-The tax can either be calculated per kilometer driven or applied as a flat daily fee based on average driving distances.
+While the kilometre road tax is based on distance driven, rental car companies in Iceland can choose how they implement it.
+The tax can either be calculated per kilometre driven or applied as a flat daily fee based on average driving distances.

 At Lava Car Rental, the tax is applied as a fixed daily rate.
 This is the simplest, clearest, and most traveller-friendly option, and it reflects how people actually explore Iceland.